Skip to main content

 clean_text_pipeline

-Clean text by removing HTML, URLs, emails, numbers, punctuation, stopwords, and whitespace while converting to lowercase using configurable pipeline steps.
+Clean text by removing HTML, URLs, emails, numbers, punctuation, stopwords, extra whitespace, and converting to lowercase.
+Configurable pipeline selects which cleaning steps to apply.

 Instructions